 What Are Some Examples of Chinese Medicine Diagnostic Patterns?

 Before we get into specific examples, a note about the naming of Chinese Medicine patterns is called for.
 Examples of some patterns are Kidney Yin Deficiency, Heart Qi Deficiency, Spleen Yang Deficiency and Liver Yang Excess.
 An important point is that generally there is nothing physically wrong with your “spleen”, your “kidneys” or your “heart” – although there can be.
 Those terms simple describe a system of functions within the body that at times only marginally involve the named physical organ.
-(See the five element diagnostic series, “My Heart is What?…”, “My Liver is What?…”, etc. for more information).
+(See the five element intro article, and the organ system specific introductory articles – “My Heart?”, “My Liver?”, “My Spleen?“, “My Kidneys?“, and “My Lungs?” for more information).

 As we have touched on previously, patterns arise from a combination of life events, environmental causes, habits and circumstances.
 Take for example Spleen Qi Deficiency: